elainebroche-dev/ms3-event-scheduler/README.md

       ![Add Event](documentation/images/f04-add-event.png)

-    - If the inputs entered by the user do not meet the validation requirements the user will be asked to re-enter them, or they can quit the operation and return to the Manage Events menu by entering 'x'.
+    - If the inputs entered by the user do not meet the validation requirements the user will be asked to re-enter them, or they can quit the operation and return to the Manage Events sub-menu by entering 'x'.

     - The rules for the input values are as follows :
       - inputs are separated by commas, all inputs must have a length > 0
       - the combination of Event Code and Date must be unique within the events spreadsheet
-      - Date should have a format of DD-MM-YYY and must be >= current date
+      - Date should have a format of DD-MM-YYYY and must be >= current date
       - The Capacity value must be an integer > 0

     - When the user inputs valid data the application displays multiple messages to provide information on how the data is being processed and a new row is added to the events spreadsheet for the new event.
 Once the operation is complete and the user presses Enter, they are returned to the Manage Events sub-menu.